ohwgiles/laminar/UserManual.md

 ## Running behind a reverse proxy

-Laminar relies on WebSockets to provide a responsive, auto-updating display without polling.
-This may require extra support from your frontend webserver.

-For nginx, see [NGINX Reverse Proxy](https://www.nginx.com/resources/admin-guide/reverse-proxy/) and [WebSocket proxying](http://nginx.org/en/docs/http/websocket.html).

-For Apache, see [Apache Reverse Proxy](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html) and [mod_proxy_wstunnel](https://httpd.apache.org/docs/2.4/mod/mod_proxy_wstunnel.html).
+A reverse proxy is required if you want Laminar to share a port with other web services.
+It is also recommended to improve performance by serving artefacts directly or providing a caching layer for static assets.

-If you use [artefacts](#Archiving-artefacts), note that Laminar is not designed as a file server, and better performance will be achieved by allowing the frontend web server to directly serve the archive directory directly (e.g. using a `Location` directive).
+If you use [artefacts](#Archiving-artefacts), note that Laminar is not designed as a file server, and better performance will be achieved by allowing the frontend web server to serve the archive directory directly (e.g. using a `Location` directive).

+Laminar uses Sever Sent Events to provide a responsive, auto-updating display without polling.
+Most frontend webservers should handle this without any extra configuration.

 If you use a reverse proxy to host Laminar at a subfolder instead of a subdomain root, the `<base href>` needs to be updated to ensure all links point to their proper targets.
 This can be done by setting `LAMINAR_BASE_URL` in `/etc/laminar.conf`.